Get 80% off your plan for your first 3 months*

 Proper documentation

 Keeping accurate records of exempt sales protects your business during a state audit.
+If you're looking for tips on organizing your financial records, the guide on recording accounting transactions covers the basics.
 Your documentation should include:

 Missing or incomplete records can result in the state treating those sales as taxable, which means you'd owe the uncollected tax plus potential penalties.